-Why use QR Codes?
+Why use QR codes?

 QR codes allow contractors to tag on-site work, providing quick access when scanned to all the recorded information about that installation on Onetrace.